chmouel/mongars/README.md

 ```

 By default it will output the number of messages from your mailbox with an icon of different
-colours if there is unreads message or not.
+colours if there is unread message or not.

 The `INBOX` folder is the default folder, if you would like to count another folder you can specify the `-m` option to it :